stackify/stackify-log-monolog/README.md

             id:     stackify_handler
 ```

-To get more error details pass Exception objects to logger if available:
+To get more error details pass Exception objects to the logger if available:
 ```php
 try {
     $db->connect();